FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 distinct and unique subgroup of the Turkman dialects.

-The Turkman dialect of Turkish: In the past, the Turkish dialects spoken in Turkili and other parts of
+vs. Balkan dialects of Turkish: In the past, the Turkish dialects spoken in Turkili and other parts of

 Iran were collectively referred to as "Turkman (Turcoman)", sometimes